-It was another challenging year for financial markets with the median Australian share fund down 7.0%, the ASX 200 down 11.1% and the equivalent median balanced superannuation fund returning just 0.5% according to research house Chant West.
-However NRMA's allocation to bonds, cash and Travelodge property assets enabled it to deliver a pre-tax yield of 7.4%.
-After accounting for realised and unrealised capital losses, the total return for 2012 was 5.9%.
-This was a solid relative return and follows a 12.8% return in 2011 and a 12.3% return in 2010.
+It was a solid year for financial markets with the ASX 200 up 17.3% and the equivalent median balanced superannuation fund returning an attractive 14.7% according to Super Ratings.
+NRMA's diversified portfolio of equities, credit, bonds, cash and Travelodge property assets enabled it to deliver a pre-tax yield of 6.3%.
+After accounting for realised and unrealised capital losses, the total return for 2013 was 15.1%.
+The track record of performance from the portfolio continues to strengthen and outperform its peers following a 5.9% return in 2012, 12.8% return in 2011 and 12.3% return in 2010.